Information About Optional Spanning-Tree Features

 A new switch, which might become the stack root, is added to the stack.

 BackboneFast detects indirect failures in the core of the backbone.
-BackboneFast is a complementary technology to the UplinkFast feature, which responds to failures on links directly connected to access switches.
-BackboneFast optimizes the maximum-age timer, which controls the amount of time the switch stores protocol information received on an interface.
+BackboneFast is a complementary technology to the UplinkFast feature, which responds to failures on links that are directly connected to access switches.
+BackboneFast optimizes the maximum-age timer, which controls the amount of time the switch stores protocol information that is received on an interface.
 When a switch receives an inferior BPDU from the designated port of another switch, the BPDU is a signal that the other switch might have lost its path to the root, and BackboneFast tries to find an alternate path to the root.

 BackboneFast starts when a root port or blocked interface on a switch receives inferior BPDUs from its designated switch.
 An inferior BPDU identifies a switch that declares itself as both the root bridge and the designated switch.
 When a switch receives an inferior BPDU, it means that a link to which the switch is not directly connected (an indirect link) has failed (that is, the designated switch has lost its connection to the root switch).
 Under spanning-tree rules, the switch ignores inferior BPDUs for the maximum aging time (default is 20 seconds).